Montgomery County Historical Society

 MCHS brings inspiration to the County through education programs, preservation efforts, and the celebrations we host each year on the Lane Place grounds.
 The Strawberry Festival is the major annual event we host on the second weekend in June.
 The festival offers something for everyone from live music, food, retail booths, hand crafts, children’s games, a car show, a tractor show and even a Sunday church service.
 The 2014 festival saw a record crowd estimated at 15,000.
 Lane Place hosts five Montgomery County Civic Band concerts each summer that draw an average attendance of 200 for each concert.
 The Pattison Pavilion on the Lane Place grounds hosts a number of weddings and the grounds are used for club meetings, pre-school recesses, and mayoral speeches.

-Like us on Facebook to recieve short updates about the Montgomery County Historical Society.
+Like us on Facebook to receive short updates about the Montgomery County Historical Society.

 Why join the Montgomery County Historical Society?